zenml-io/zenml/docs/book/how-to/develop-locally/keep-your-dashboard-server-clean.md

 - delete all artifacts

 There is also a `--local` flag that you can set if you want to delete local files relating to the active stack.
+Note that `zenml clean` does not delete artifacts and pipelines on the server; it only deletes the local data and metadata.

 By utilizing these options, you can maintain a clean and organized pipeline dashboard, focusing on the runs that matter most for your project.